-It Is the intention of the Board to review succession planning over time, focusing particularly on contingency plans for the potential sudden unavailability of key members of the Executive team recognising the particular challenge which that can create in a company of the size of Skillcast.
+It is the intention of the Board to review succession planning over time, focusing particularly on contingency plans for the potential sudden unavailability of key members of the Executive team, recognising the particular challenge that can create in a company of the size of Skillcast.

 Promote a culture that is based on ethical values and behaviours

 The Company's core business is to help businesses transform their staff compliance by improving access to e-learning and digital tools for informing, assessing, recording, monitoring, analysing and evidencing a range of employee activities.
 The first benefit of this transformation is to improve the compliance experience for employees and suppliers of our client companies.
-The digitisation streamlines the processes, improved accessibility, and provide more timely information to enhance understanding and acceptance of compliance.
-The second benefit is to the firm in more robust processes, better data collection reduced costs, and lower misconduct risk.
+Digitisation streamlines the processes, improves accessibility, and provides more timely information to enhance understanding and acceptance of compliance.
+The second benefit is to the firm in more robust processes, better data collection, reduced costs, and lower misconduct risk.
 A third benefit is to the environment in terms of reduced travel, paperwork and other resources.